haubie/oscx/arguments_and_types.md

 OSC is encoded into 4-byte chunks.
 That is Ok for 32-bit data types are they are already of a 4-byte length, but for arbintary length data (like strings or blobs) padding with some null bytes may be needed to ensure each chunk is 4 bytes.

-The following diagram shows how each chunk is kept at exactly 4 bytes length, by adding padding where necesary:
+The following diagram shows how each chunk is kept at exactly 4 bytes length, by adding padding where necessary:
 ```
 Chunk 1: [D] [D] [D] [D]
 Chunk 2: [D] [D] [D] [_]